-Program includes: English 11 (HP) or English 12 (HP) Neuroscience (P) Psychology of Human Behavior (P) CART Technology Applications
+Composition Through Careers (HP) or Expository English 12 (HP) Neuroscience (P) Psychology of Human Behavior (P) CART Technology Applications

 Students will investigate the inner workings of the human mind on the chemical level.
 Learn why people behave the way they do.
 What influences behavior?
 How is behavior controlled, changed, and modified?